smartnodes-lab/smartnodes/README.md

   accept or decline the solution.
 If declined, the disputed task must be re-instantiated to the tasknet (or maybe a dispute-net) to vote on the outcome (return funds, re-post the task, etc)

-## Contest-Net
-- Network for disputed jobs on the network, all users are required to participate, similar to a jury

 ## Preventing Abuse
 - Off-chain data stream for fast data transfer, proofs can be prioritized on-chain
 - Repuation can be a combination of a score provided by the users (i.e. the 'employers'), the number of tasks completed, % accepted solutions/majority vote, and decreasing loss/increasing accuracy of validation data
-- users can dispute through a reporting system (disputed poll is fed back to a seperate dispute network)
+- Contest-net where users can dispute through a reporting system (disputed poll is fed back to a seperate dispute network)
+  - all users are required to participate, similar to a jury